AnaIyst/azul/README.md

 <br>

 Azul is a malware repository, analytical engine and clustering suite dedicated to handling malware.
-It is designed to be highly scalable, and store tens of millions of samples, and continuously updates file results as updates to detection logic are authored.
+It is designed to be highly scalable, and store tens of millions of samples.
+It continuously updates file results as updates to detection logic are authored.

 Azul was created to improve productivity of reverse engineers.
 Manual reverse engineering can take